-Health benefits of hummus include improved digestive system, cardiovascular health and muscular functions.
+Health benefits of hummus include an improved digestive system, cardiovascular health, and muscular functions.
 Consumption of hummus has been found to be beneficial in diverse medical conditions including cancer, diabetes, inflammatory disorders such as rheumatoid arthritis and hypertension.
 It has been considered safe and healthy during pregnancy and makes an excellent weaning food for infants.

 It is an Arabic and Mediterranean dish that is typically made from chickpeas.
 In fact, the word hummus is the Arabic version of chickpeas.
 Due to multiple claims made by various ethnicities and umpteen variations in its preparation, the exact historical origin of hummus has been mislaid in antiquity.
-However, it is believed to be an ancient and a popular delicacy that started off in Middle East.
+However, it is believed to be an ancient and a popular delicacy that started off in the Middle East.
 Chickpeas, which are the base of hummus, have been a part of human food diet for thousands of years.
 It is one of the earliest pulses grown in Mesopotamia and was a part of street cuisine in ancient Rome.

-What is hummus?
+What is Hummus?

-It is a paste or spread made with chickpeas, olive oil and tahini or sesame paste.
-It has been quite popular in Middle Eastern countries like Greece, Turkey, Syria and Israel since ages.
+It is a paste or spread made with chickpeas, olive oil, and tahini or sesame paste.
+It has been quite popular in Middle Eastern countries like Greece, Turkey, Syria, and Israel since ages.
 Attributing to its appealing flavor and superb health factor, over the time it has found its place amongst the latest food trends and has gained popularity in western countries and all over the globe.

-Nutritional value of Hummus
+Nutritional Value of Hummus

 According to USDA standards, traditionally prepared hummus is rich in essential minerals such as potassium, phosphorous, magnesium, calcium, iron and zinc.
 It also provides vitamins such as vitamin A, vitamin B1, vitamin B2, vitamin B3, vitamin B6 and folate.
 It is a good source of protein and brings valuable fiber content to the plate.
 In addition to this, hummus offers essential fatty acids without any harmful cholesterol.
 However, basis the recipe followed, nutritional content of hummus varies.
-For instance spinach and carrot hummus would have more vitamin A and scallion based humus would have more amount of vitamin C and K.
+For instance, spinach and carrot hummus would have more vitamin A and scallion based hummus would have more amount of vitamin C and K.

 Health Benefits of Hummus